bsagir61/LocaLint/README.md

 ---

-## Quick Start
+## Quick start

-Pick a normal writable folder first, such as Desktop or Documents.
+Choose a normal writable folder first, such as Desktop or Documents.

 ### Windows PowerShell